 Charltons has a strong track record of direct involvement in charitable work.
 The firm’s lawyers cooperated with individuals and organisations and has had the satisfaction of seeing those initiatives grow to achieve their charitable goals.
 Charltons assisted in the formation of Asia Education Foundation Limited, Asia Environmental Foundation Limited, Village People Project Limited and Society for Children’s Welfare Limited and we provide ongoing secretarial services to charities.
 Charltons has been involved with a number of environmental initiatives including the production of the Green Office Guidelines for SMEs.

-Charltons was named Hong Kong’s top Independent Law Firm in the Euromoney Legal Media Asia Women in Business Law Awards 2012 and 2013, and has been named Hong Kong’s Best National Firm for Work-Life Balance in 2017.
+Charltons was named Hong Kong’s top Independent Law Firm in the Euromoney Legal Media Asia Women in Business Law Awards 2012 and 2013, and has been named Hong Kong’s Best National Firm for Work-Life Balance from 2017-2019.

 Show more +

-Anastasia qualified as a lawyer and an accountant in Moscow and has worked for two years in the legal field.
+Anastasia obtained a qualification of a lawyer and an accountant in Moscow.
 She obtained a degree in business administration in Hong Kong and she studied Chinese at universities in Hong Kong and Shanghai.

 Anastasia is working at Charltons, a Hong Kong solicitors firm with considerable experience in advising Russian companies and financial institution on Hong Kong law and regulation.

 The main direction of Anastasia’s professional activity is to promote the establishment of strong and friendly relations between Russia, China and Hong Kong within the framework of the Belt and Road Initiative.
 This includes providing legal assistance to Russian companies wishing to conduct business in Hong Kong, China and Myanmar, as well as listing on the Hong Kong Stock Exchange.Show more +